 Now for the real fun: figuring out exactly how much you owe — or are owed.

-Along with federal income taxes and your contributions to Social Security and Medicare, you’ll also be responsible for filing a state return and paying state income taxes, unless you live in one of the seven states that don’t levy them.
+Along with federal income taxes and your contributions to Social Security and Medicare, you’ll also be responsible for state and local taxes.
+Each year, you must file a state tax return, unless you live in one of the nine states that don’t levy them.
 Those states are:

 - South Dakota